hashicorp/vault/website/source/docs/auth/cert.html.md

 backend using the `certs/` path.
 This backend cannot read trusted certificates from an external source.

+CA certs are associated with a role; role names and CRL names are normalized to lower-case.

+## Revocation Checking

+Since Vault 0.4, the backend supports revocation checking.
+An authorised user can submit PEM-formatted CRLs identified by a given name; these can be updated or deleted at will.
+When there are CRLs present, at the time of client authentication:

+* If the client presents any chain where no certificate in the chain matches a revoked serial number, authentication is allowed
+* If there is no chain presented by the client without a revoked serial number, authentication is denied

+This method provides good security while also allowing for flexibility.
+For instance, if an intermediate CA is going to be retired, a client can be configured with two certificate chains: one that contains the initial intermediate CA in the path, and the other that contains the replacement.
+When the initial intermediate CA is revoked, the chain containing the replacement will still allow the client to successfully authenticate.

+**N.B.**: Matching is performed by *serial number only*.
+For most CAs, including Vault's `pki` backend, multiple CRLs can successfully be used as serial numbers are globally unique.
+However, since RFCs only specify that serial numbers must be unique per-CA, some CAs issue serial numbers in-order, which may cause clashes if attempting to use CRLs from two such CAs in the same mount of the backend.
+The workaround here is to mount multiple copies of the `cert` backend, configure each with one CA/CRL, and have clients connect to the appropriate mount.

 ## Authentication

 ### Via the CLI